stefanvstein/testify/README.md

 Avoid the hassle of restructuring comments into functions.

 **Testify** turns selected comments into automatically evaluated scripts, while remaining as comments embedded within the code.
 Evaluate these comments directly from within a test, or in any other way preferred.

 Rename the `comment` to `test-comment` and evaluate with `(eval-in-ns 'your-namespace)`. **Testify** will find the `test-comment` and evaluate its content for you.

-The `test-comment` is an empty macro ignoring its body, just like `comment`, that **Testify** recognize. **Testify** can easily be told to evaluate content of any other top level form, while `test-comment` is a default.
+The `test-comment` is an empty macro ignoring its body, just like `comment`, that **Testify** recognizes. **Testify** can easily be told to evaluate content of any other top level form, while `test-comment` is a default.

 **Testify** use levels of isolation.
-While `eval-in-ns` evaluate expressions in its namespace, like when evaluating comments manually, its sibling `eval-as-use` evaluate from within a temporary namespace, preventing pollution.
+While `eval-in-ns` evaluates expressions in its namespace, like when evaluating comments manually, its sibling `eval-as-use` evaluates from within a temporary namespace, preventing pollution.
 This is more suitable for repeatable tests.

 **Testify** reads source code, and keeps track of where it is.
-Code should be highlighted when a test assertion fail, even thougt the assertion is in a comment.
+Code should be highlighted when a test assertion fails, even though the assertion is in a comment.

 **Testify** is not a testing framework, but rather a pun on: to witness, reveal comment, display it in the repl.

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.vstein/testify.svg)](https://clojars.org/org.clojars.vstein/testify)